 Browse Designs

-The iron age hill fort of Clovelly Dykes or Ditchen Hills stands on the Hartland peninsula, North Devon, England.
-While it commands a panoramic sea view over the Severn estuary as far as the coast of Wales, the fort has a more restricted inland view.
+The iron age hill fort of Clovelly Dykes or Ditchen Hills stands at a watershed on the Hartland peninsula, North Devon, commanding a panoramic sea view over the Severn estuary as far as the coast of Wales.
+Inland, the earthwork has a more restricted view.

-In the first phase Clovelly Dykes consisted of the two central enclosures.
+The first phase of construction at Clovelly Dykes consisted of two concentric banks and ditches

 The inner bank and ditch encloses about two and a half acres, the outer bank and ditch adds another two acres.